brendonparker/terraform_learning/README.md

 - [ ] Explore use of higher level components to reduce amount of terraform code
 - [x] Develop comparable AWS CDK deployment as to compare terraform with AWS CDK
 - [ ] Investigate terraform CDK
+- [ ] Investigate remote backend for state

 ## How to deploy

 ### Initial one-time

 ```
 terraform init
 ```

 ### For each deploy

 Build the application artifacts (requires [dotnet SDK](https://dotnet.microsoft.com/en-us/download))

 ```